lihe/My_English_learning/README.md

 I began to notice how wonderful the breeze smelled.|7/9/2020 Man proposes, God disposes.|7/10/2020
-Take a moment to let the goodness of life touch your spirit and calm your thoughts.|7/11/2020
+Take a moment to let the goodness of life touch your spirit and calm your thoughts.|7/11/2020 Anyone who has never made a mistake has never tried anything new.|7/12/2020

 ## Translation
 Translation|Date